ujjwalguptaofficial/jsstore.docs/docs/tutorial/initiate-database.md

 ---
 Title: "Initiate Database"
 Keywords: "initiate, database, table, column, indexeddb"
+Description: "how to initiate database in indexeddb using jsstore"
 ---

 For initiating database you need to perform two steps -